 - ii.
 Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
-Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the program start date on the Form I-20.
 Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.